-If you don’t see the sidebar, click the Show Sidebar icon on the left of the top toolbar or go to View > Show Sidebar in the menu bar.
+If you don’t see the sidebar, select the Show sidebar icon on the left of the top toolbar or go to View > Show sidebar in the menu bar.

 You’ll then see a handy Search box at the top followed by Apple News items including Today, News+, Shared with You, Saved Stories, and History.

-You also have a Special Coverage section, channels you’re Following, and finally, Suggested by Siri.
+You also have a Special Coverage section, channels you’re Following, and Suggested by Siri.

-Click any item in the sidebar to view its contents on the right.
-If you want a full view of the story you’re reading, you can click the Hide Sidebar icon to close it and reopen it when needed.
+Choose any item in the sidebar to view its contents on the right.
+If you want a full view of the story you’re reading, you can select the Hide sidebar icon to close it and reopen it when needed.

-Method two: Maybe you have a particular source you’d like to find and follow, like Digital Trends!
-Use the Search box in the sidebar to find the source.
-When the channel appears in the results on the right, click the Plus Sign to follow it.
+Alternatively, use the Search box in the sidebar to find the source.
+When the channel appears in the results on the right, select the Plus sign to follow it.

-Method three: Not sure who to follow?
-You can get some suggestions from the News app.
-Go to File > Discover Channels in the menu bar.
+Or, go to File > Discover channels in the menu bar.
 You’ll see a smaller window appear with suggested channels.
-Click the Plus Sign to follow a channel and Done when you finish.
+Select the Plus sign to follow a channel and Done when you finish.

 Another good feature of the News app on Mac is the ability to save stories.
 This is handy if you want to hold onto a story to read later or save a story as a reference.

-You can then access all of your saves in the Saved Stories section of the sidebar.
+Step 3: You can then access all of your saves in the Saved stories section of the sidebar.

 Along with saving stories in the News app, you can share one using your Mac’s Share Menu, copy a link to the story, and get suggestions for similar stories.

-While the News app doesn’t offer a lot of customization options, there are a few settings that might interest you.
+While the News app doesn’t offer a lot of customization options, there are a couple of settings that might interest you.